ambitus/pyracf/common/misc/dump_processing.md

 &nbsp;

-When a dump is created due to the **Security Result XML** not being able to be parsed as XML, pyRACF will print the following messages to the console.
+When pyRACF creates a dump due to a failure parsing the **Security Result XML** as XML, the following messages are printed to the console.
 After creating the dump, the original `xml.etree.ElementTree.ParseError` will be raised.

 ###### Console Output
 ```console